how to set up a book with bleeds for printing

 If you don't set your interior pages to properly bleed, you might see thin white lines that vary in width along the edge of the interior pages in your finished books.
 The book may also need to be trimmed slightly smaller to compensate for the missing bleeds.

-How to Set up Bleeds
+How to Set Up Bleeds

 Adobe InDesign